GSA/digitalgov.gov/content/authors/jim-reuter/_index.md

 email:

 # Bio — keep it under 50 words
 bio: "James L. Reuter was named NASA’s associate administrator for the Space Technology Mission Directorate (STMD) at NASA Headquarters in June 2019, a position in which he served in an acting capacity since February 2017.
-In this role, he provides executive leadership and management of the technology programs within STMD, with an annual investment value of $1.1 billion"
+In this role, he provides executive leadership and management of the technology programs within STMD, with an annual investment value of $1.1 billion."

 # bio_url — Where can people learn more about your work?
 Provide a full URL [e.g. 'https://www.example.gov/']
 bio_url: https://www.nasa.gov/directorates/spacetech/about_us/bios/reuter_bio